There’s Only One Me

 The film is an attempt to investigate perceptions of home and identity through a cinematic form that is built on memories rather than a structured linear narrative.
 Through this process, Felix’ reflections reveal a deep trauma produced by deportation that has forced him to aimlessly navigate a new way of life in an unknown country.

-Made in collaboration with Sophia Sobko and Félix Peralta Jr.
+Produced in collaboration with Sophia Sobko and Félix Peralta Jr.

 2018 | Cine Tonalá: Territorio Norte, Tijuana BC Mexico